Thursday, June 1, 2023

 And then there is Astofo’s Bisexuality.
 He only has a male love interest in the present narrative but the Lore does not seem to be ignoring that he was a Ladies man in his original legend.
 His ability to be attracted to men is Canon, when Jeanne asks if he’s in love with Seig he says “I don’t know” not "I'm straight" or “we’re both dudes”.

 In modern society the notion exists that any Same Sex attraction for a Male at all is a reason to forfeit their Man Card.
 But it’s somewhat well known that in a lot of older societies it was only ever being the Bottom that carried the risk of undermining one’s masculinity while a true Alpha Male Giga Chad was expected to be willing to screw anyone.
-However when you dig even deeper you’ll learn the ideal Athenian Erastes/Eromenos relationship was meant to strengthen masculinity even for the Bottom. you see you’re more likely to be a responsible Top if you’d been the Bottom in the past.
+However when you dig even deeper you’ll learn the ideal Athenian Erastes/Eromenos relationship was meant to strengthen masculinity even for the Bottom.
+You see you’re more likely to be a responsible Top if you’d been the Bottom in the past.

 But that last point wasn’t even necessary here since I see no indication that Astolfo is someone who tends towards being a Bottom.
 Quite the contrary his incompatibility with his original Master seems to in part be because he isn’t into being a Sub.
 Maybe you could try to theorize he’s like that quote said about Julius Caesar and he likes to Top with women and Bottom with men, but I don’t see Seig being much of a Top with anyone.